Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 As earlier stated, the project comes with 3 different domains(the `auth` domain, the `user` domain, and the `admin` domain) that help to demonstrate how to keep thing modular, domain-driven, neat, and professional.

+Below are the default domains and their sample end-point, which you can build on top of - if you wish.

 ### Default Domains And Their End-points

 1. Admin: